 Though the company behind AIDA64, FinalWire Ltd. was only founded in 2010, its founding members are veteran software developers, each of whom has more than 20 years experience in their respective fields.
 They have worked together on developing system utilities for more than a decade.
 They started their programming career on the venerable Commodore systems, then stepped up to MS-DOS based PC/AT machines to learn assembly and Turbo Pascal, and later moved on to Windows to start coding in Visual C++ and Delphi.
 During the past fifteen years, they have been involved in a number of software development projects, mainly focusing on enterprise network management and system diagnostics.

-In FinalWire, their goal is to further evolve the hardware detection technology they introduced in 1995 with ASMDEMO and create industry leading diagnostic and IT asset management solutions.
-Their products help customers gain deep insight into and exceptional control over both standalone personal computers and corporate networks.
+In FinalWire, our goal is to further evolve the hardware detection technology they introduced in 1995 with ASMDEMO and create industry leading diagnostic and IT asset management solutions.
+Our products help customers gain deep insight into and exceptional control over both standalone personal computers and corporate networks.

 The history of AIDA64

 After several name changes during its long history, the software was renamed AIDA64 in 2010.
 But the early development of what is called AIDA64 today began in 1995, when Tamás Miklós wrote a program named ACI in assembly to detect the differences between various microprocessors.
 Building on this code base, he created ASMDEMO in the same year.
 Parts of this software were already written in Pascal in order to make it more effective, compact and fast, but the major part of the hardware detection engine was still using assembly.
 ASMDEMO was already capable of detecting and diagnosing the components of a PC.